 Endive Is A Perfect Substitute For Parsley

 There are three major varieties of endive: escarole, curly and friseée.
 You nearly can not separate curly endive from curly parsley by the look.
-Therefore, it is a perfect alternative to parsley because of its vibrant color.
+Therefore, this food with “E” as the beginning letter is a perfect alternative to parsley because of its vibrant color.

 In addition, endive bears a great resemblance to the flavor of arugula: intensely peppery and bitter.
 Therefore, its taste is slightly more pungent than parsley.
 You may want to reduce the amount of endive a little bit when substituting it for parsley.